deltachat/deltachat-pages/en/help.md

 ### How can i know if messages are end-to-end encrypted? {#whene2e}

-All messages in Delta Chat are end-to-end encrypted by default.
+All messages in Delta Chat are **end-to-end encrypted by default**.
 Since the Delta Chat Version 2 release series (July 2025) there are no lock or similar markers on end-to-end encrypted messages, anymore.